What is the primary function of the electron transport chain in c... | Channels for Pearson+

 1

-Understand that the electron transport chain (ETC) is a series of protein complexes located in the inner mitochondrial membrane.
+Understand that the electron transport chain (ETC) is the final stage of cellular respiration, occurring in the inner mitochondrial membrane.

-Recognize that the primary function of the ETC is to transfer electrons from electron donors like NADH and FADH2 to electron acceptors such as oxygen, through a series of redox reactions.
+Recognize that the primary function of the ETC is to transfer electrons from electron donors like NADH and FADH2 to electron acceptors such as oxygen, through a series of protein complexes.

-This proton gradient generates a potential energy difference, known as the proton motive force, which is crucial for ATP synthesis.
+This proton gradient generates a potential energy difference across the inner mitochondrial membrane, known as the proton motive force.

-The enzyme ATP synthase uses the energy stored in the proton gradient to convert ADP and inorganic phosphate into ATP, a process known as oxidative phosphorylation.
+The proton motive force drives protons back into the matrix through ATP synthase, a process that synthesizes ATP from ADP and inorganic phosphate, known as oxidative phosphorylation.

 Watch next